deNovo's bioprocess | from Jan Martel | Thu, 29 Sep 2005 11:08:57 -0400

 Michael Shermer, information at Skeptic Magazine website.

-Brig Klyce, "Dear Dr. Dawkins" [doc], my attempt to discuss this issue with Dawkins, of which Shermer received a copy, c.
-4 Jan 2005.
+Brig Klyce, "Dear Dr. Dawkins" [doc], my attempt to discuss this issue with Dawkins (copied to Shermer), 4 Jan 2005.

 The World Summit on Evolution is the related What'sNEW item, 14 Jul 2005.